BirdeeHub/nixCats-nvim/README.md

 The second main feature is the category system, which allows you to enable and disable categories of nvim dependencies within your nix PER NVIM PACKAGE within the SAME CONFIG DIRECTORY and have your lua know about it without any stress (thanks to the nixCats messaging system).

+Both of these features are a result of the same simple innovation.
+Generate a lua table from a nix table, and put it in a plugin.

 The name is NIX CATEGORIES but shorter. 🐱

 You can use it to have as many neovim configs as you want.
 For direnv shells and stuff.